A faster algorithm for counting the integer points number in $\Delta$-modular polyhedra (corrected version): Introduction

-We are mainly interested in two valuations, the first is the counting valuation $\EC([\PC]) = |\PC \cap \ZZ^d|$.
-Applying the result of P.~McMullen to $\EC([\PC])$, we conclude that The function on the right hand side is called the \emph{Ehrhart quasi-polynomial of $\PC$} named after E.~Ehrhart, who discovered the existence of such polynomials \cite{Ehrhardt1}, see also \cite[Section~4.6]{Stanley}.

-The second valuation $\FC([\PC])$, which will be significantly used in our paper, is defined by the following theorem, proved by J.~Lawrence \cite{Lawrence}, and, independently, by A.~Khovanskii and A.~Pukhlikov \cite{Pukhlikov}.
+We are mainly interested in two valuations, the first is the counting valuation $\EC([\PC]) = |\PC \cap \ZZ^d|$ and the second valuation $\FC([\PC])$, which will be significantly used in our paper, is defined by the following theorem, proved by J.~Lawrence \cite{Lawrence}, and, independently, by A.~Khovanskii and A.~Pukhlikov \cite{Pukhlikov}.
 We borrowed the formulation from \cite[Section~13]{BarvBook}:

 \begin{theorem}[\cite{Lawrence,Pukhlikov}] Let $\RS(\CC^d)$ be the space of rational functions on $\CC^d$ spanned by the functions of the type